Codemasters has delayed the current-gen versions of ‘Dirt 5’ again

 The company later stated that “the start line is now a little further away, but it’s still very much in sight,” before reiterating that current-gen owners will be “entitled to the relevant next-gen optimised version, when it launches, free of charge”.

-Between now (September 7) and November, the developer stated that fans will receive “first looks at new cars and locations, the final car list, more next-gen feature details, and a full reveal of Dirt 5’s multiplayer features”.
+Up until its release, the developer has stated that fans will receive “first looks at new cars and locations, the final car list, more next-gen feature details, and a full reveal of Dirt 5’s multiplayer features”.

 You can see the full statement in the tweet below: